 See the Department of Education website for preliminary information about the changes to student contribution amounts proposed in the 2014-15 Budget (subject to the passage of legislation).

 ‘Commonwealth supported’ means the cost of your study is shared between the Australian Government and you.
 You are required to pay a student contribution amount and the Australian Government pays the balance of your course costs.
 The Commonwealth supported places information for 2015 booklet (PDF 215KB) details your responsibilities as a student accepting a Commonwealth supported place.
 Hard copies are also available from Student Finance Services in the Student Centre.

 Please follow the questions below for further information:

 - Am I Commonwealth supported?

-- How do I accept a Commonwealth supported place?
+- How do I activate my Commonwealth supported place?

 - What will study cost me?